-Managing Signing Requests and Documents
+Managing Signature Documents

-OK, so now we've seen how to create digital signature templates and how to send requests for signatures.
-Let's wrap it up by looking at how you can manage the signing requests and documents.
+OK, so now we've seen how to create electronic signature templates and how to use them in workflows and event registrations to gather signatures.
+Let's wrap it up by looking at how you can view these documents.

-To manage signing requests and view signed documents, navigate to General Settings > Signature Documents and select the document template you wish to view.
+To view signed documents, navigate to Admin Tools > General Settings > Signature Documents and select the document template you wish to view.